artsy/Emergence/README.md

 ### Keys

-Grab the Artsy  OSS keys from [eigen](https://github.com/artsy/eigen/blob/259be8ce00b07a33e02d4444ee01e5589df9b2f1/Makefile#L40-L42) - for Segment, just put some random letters in.
+* For OSS:  Grab the Artsy  OSS keys from [eigen](https://github.com/artsy/eigen/blob/259be8ce00b07a33e02d4444ee01e5589df9b2f1/Makefile#L40-L42) - for Segment, just put some random gibberish in.

+* For Artsy: Check engineering 1Password.

 ### Compiling